Contents

 SC7 | Activities using invasive species must comply with all the following criteria: | |

-SC7.1 | The feedstock sourcing must include sufficient safeguards to ensure there is a low risk of spreading the invasive species to other ecosystems. | Evidence of the harvest plan for the invasive species detailing approaches to ensure the risk of spreading is minimized. |
+SC7.1 | The feedstock sourcing must include sufficient safeguards to ensure there is a low risk of spreading the invasive species to other ecosystems. | Evidence of the harvest plan for the invasive species detailing approaches to ensure the risk of spreading is minimised. |

-SC7.2 | The feedstock sourcing must be part of a broader ecosystem management activity taken by local, state or federal governments, non-profit organizations or private landowners. | The Operator must provide all of the following:- Evidence of the invasive species (native or non-native) classification by an authority for the feedstock to be sourced.
+SC7.2 | The feedstock sourcing must be part of a broader ecosystem management activity taken by local, state or federal governments, non-profit organisations or private landowners. | The Operator must provide all of the following:

 |